not-lum/imgcat/README.md

 ```nim
 echo "italic".italic
 ```
-Bold and underline work similary.
+Bold and underline procedures work similary.
-Color ansi codes(like green, yellow or blue) don't automatickly resets.
+The "color ansi codes" (like green, yellow or blue) don't automaticly reset.
 This is an example:
 ```nim
 echo "red".red
 echo "I am red too!"